-Each month I will select and share below a Book or Video that I feel are strong contributions to scholarship of Sociology and related fields, with special attention to Gender and Sexualities.
+Each month I will select and share below a Book or Video that I feel are strong contributions to Sociology and related fields, with special attention to Gender and Sexualities.
 I aim to select work that is accessible for the public and any level of scholar!
+Updated list coming soon!

 The Tragedy of the Droids in Star Wars By: Popculture Detective